-In Chapter 30, Saren gives a caustic review of Master Chief's leadership skills, pointing out how many Marines died at his side despite seeing him as The Messiah and especially how a sizable number of Spartans died under his command.
+In Chapter 30, Saren gives a caustic review of Master Chief's leadership skills, pointing out how many Marines died at his side despite seeing him as a Messianic Archetype and especially how a sizable number of Spartans died under his command.
 You'd think this would be suicide when it does work.
 Instead, Saren nearly Curb Stomps the Chief when he chooses blind rage over his normally clinical tactics.

 The effect of the Hannibal Lecture is somewhat lessened when you've read enough of the EU to know that very few Spartans have died under the Chief's command.
 Most of them died under Fred's command.